About Me

 Forgiveness

-Allowing our thoughts and feelings of anger, hurt, hatred (all energies that are debilitating) to be released.
-These feelings “zap our energy” especially when attached to grief.
-Forgiveness doesn’t change the past but allows us to move forward and take control of ourselves (not dependent what another has done – even in death).
+Allowing our thoughts and feelings of anger, hurt, hatred to be released.
+Forgiveness doesn’t change the past but allows us to move forward and take control of ourselves.

 Understanding